 ** Printed verbatim from the first edition of his works, 1794.

-To adapt a quote from Samuel Davies.
-Tolerant religionists like Toplady are often cautious of condemning others, NOT from benevolence or humility towards them, but out of “mercy” to themselves, not being willing to involve themselves in the same condemnation by sharing in the evil deeds of others (cf. Jeremiah 6:14, 8:11; 2 John 9-11).
+Tolerant religionists like Toplady are often cautious of condemning others, NOT from charity, benevolence, or humility towards them, but out of “mercy” to themselves, not being willing to involve themselves in the same condemnation by sharing in the evil deeds of others (see Jeremiah 6:14, 8:11; 2 John 9-11).
 They must “spare” others in order to “spare” themselves.

-Those who claim they were saved (regenerate) despite belief in a false gospel of salvation conditioned on the sinner (Galatians 1:8-9) will NOT judge ALL those who believe a similar false gospel as themselves to be lost.
-Instead they will judge them saved persons and claim humility, charity, and a generous non-censorious spirit as the reason.
-In reality this is simply an artifice for self-defense.
-A defense of the LIE.
+Those who claim they were regenerate (saved) despite belief in a false gospel of salvation conditioned on the sinner (Galatians 1:8-9) will NOT judge ALL those who believed in a similar false gospel to be lost.
+Instead, they will judge them as saved persons and claim humility, charity, and a generous and non-censorious spirit as the reason.
+In reality this is simply an artifice for self-defense — a defense of the LIE.